b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-social-media-fast.md

 &nbsp;

 I see 3 days elapsing between this news being published and Nelson's General Conference talk.
 How quickly would scandals like this proliferate?
 That's unclear to me.
-I suppose that in the days leading up to Conference Weekend, most believing Mormons are getting hyped up for prophetic insight, and social media algorithms are likely amplifying that hype.
+I suppose that in the days leading up to Conference Weekend, most believing Mormons are getting hyped up for prophetic insight, and social media algorithms are likely amplifying that hype rather than emphasize an abuse accusation.
 I don't recall hearing anything about this incident in October 2018.

 What should we make of this?